ngimb64/Kloud-Kraken/README.md

 <br>

 - When running the program in full mode with AWS environment there are two options for credential setup
-    - Configure API access credentials locally before running with `aws configure` (prefered)
+    - Configure API access credentials locally before running with `aws configure` (preferred)
     - OR set the environment variables  AWS_ACCESS_KEY & AWS_SECRET_KEY
     	- Keep in mind these will be stored in command line history unless configuration is done prior
 <br>